-As you know, in a web application, path-based site collection shares the same host name; host-named site collection is assigned to a unique host name.
+As you know, in a web application, path-based site collection shares the same hostname; host-named site collection is assigned to a unique hostname.
 This is the primary difference between path-based and host-named site collections.
-And according to TechNet’s comparison of host-named site collections and path-based site collections table, you realize the scalability of host-named site collection.
+And according to TechNet’s comparison of host-named site collections and path-based site collections table, you realize the scalability of host-named site collections.
 You may even wonder how to convert an existing path-based site collection to a host-header site collection.
 In this post, I’ll show you how to do that in three steps using Windows PowerShell.

 In this example, I created a path-based site collection using the following URL: http://chauo15sql:13608/sites/Test

 Run the following command: Backup-SPSite http://server_name/sites/site_name -Path C:Backupsite_name.bak